cybaer-nova/crazyarena/docs/examples/hello_world/crazyswarm.md

 #### crazyflies.yaml

 This file contains your vehicle definitions.
-To learn how to use this file check the **Crazyswarm** documentaion.
+To learn how to use this file check the **Crazyswarm** [documentation](https://crazyswarm.readthedocs.io/en/latest/configuration.html).
 For now a simulation example is given.

 ```yaml
 crazyflies: